opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/compute_instance_v2.html.markdown

     desired image for the server.
 Changing this creates a new server.

 * `flavor_id` - (Optional; Required if `flavor_name` is empty) The flavor ID of
     the desired flavor for the server.
-Changing this resizes the existing server.
+Changing this creates a new server.

 * `flavor_name` - (Optional; Required if `flavor_id` is empty) The name of the
     desired flavor for the server.
-Changing this resizes the existing server.
+Changing this creates a new server.

 * `user_data` - (Optional) The user data to provide when launching the instance.
     Changing this creates a new server.